mozilla-services/socorro/docs/adr/20210819-run-stackwalk-as-subprocess.md

 Goods:

-- we can make a Pythonic API for using the stackwalk code
+- we can make a Pythonic API for using the stackwalker code
 - runs in-process with processor so we don't incur the performance costs of running subprocesses